Are you thinking about a new composite deck, but wondering if a maintenance free decking really is free from ALL maintenance?

 Capped Composite Decking is Free from Annual Maintenance.
 Really.

-Capped composite decking (such as Trex, Timbertech, and others) are significantly different than wood when it comes to fading colors, splintering wood grain, loose nails and screws, and the time and money needed for keeping a deck looking like new.
+Capped composite deck designs (such as Trex, Timbertech, and others) are significantly different than wood when it comes to fading colors, splintering wood grain, loose nails and screws, and the time and money needed for keeping a deck looking like new.

 Capped composite decking is made with a combination of wood and plastic.
 Trex’s composite boards utilize reclaimed plastic from plastic bag waste blended together with extra-strong adhesives.
-Finally, a layer of tough resin finish is applied to the surfaces of the decking material, producing truly maintenance-free decks.
+Finally, a layer of tough resin finish is applied to the surfaces of the decking material, producing truly maintenance free decking.
 There is no sanding.
 No painting.
 No staining.
 No splintering.
 No warping.
 Ever.
 Besides the occasional wash with a hose or power washer, there is no annual maintenance.
 Ziltch.
 Zip.
 Nada.

 Capped composite looks brand new each and every year, year in and year out.
 In fact, most capped composite manufacturers include a 25 year warranty, longer than most people own their home for.
 Capped composite doesn’t break-down, splinter, or fade, no matter how much sun, rain, snow, or ice it receives over the years.
 It also holds fasteners tight, so nails and screws don’t come loose over time.